top of page

 My study has resulted in two manuscripts to date:

-Between breadwinners and caregivers: the construction of gender in child support negotiations explores mothers’ plight in seeking child support from non-custodial parents.
+Gendered Wealth: Mediation, Settlement Agreements and Child Support explores mothers’ plight in seeking child support from non-custodial parents.

 In addition to my dissertation, I am co-authoring an article to examine the individual and contextual effects of women’s employment on intimate partner violence in India using data from two rounds of National Family Health Survey (NFHS).